 - Dental x-rays

-- Night guard to prevent teeth grinding
+- Nightguards to stop teeth grinding

 - Restorative dentistry to replace lost teeth

-- Correcting misaligned bite
+- Correcting a misaligned bite

 With proper dental care and a focus on gum health, you can prevent gum recession and keep your smile healthy for years to come.